Gabighz/learning-stuff/Python/two_flasks_communicating/README.md

-A hypothetical real-world microservices app where there's:

-- needs_the_validator is a more user-facing ervice that receives user data, receives a reply from validator if the data is ok, then does stuff

-- validator is a service that must check if the user's information fits into some very simple criteria, specifically:
+# Two flasks communicating

+This is a simple example of a microservices architecture using two Flask applications:

+1. **needs_the_validator**: A user-facing service that receives user data, validates it using the `validator` service, and could perform additional tasks upon successful validation.
+2. **validator**: A service that validates user data based on simple criteria:
-    - name > 3 and name < 30
+- Name length: between 3 and 30 characters
+- Name: only alphabetic characters allowed
-    - all characters in name must be alphabetic
+- Age: must be an integer
-    - age > 18
-    - age must be of type int
+- Age: must be greater than 18

-Start it up with:
+## Getting Started
+### Prerequisites
+- Docker
+- Docker Compose (optional, but highly preferred)

+### Running the Application
+You can run the application using Docker Compose or Docker with shell scripts.

+#### Using Docker Compose
+Run the following command for the production environment:

     sudo sh ./docker-compose-build-and-run.sh production

-or:
+Or for the development environment:

     sudo sh ./docker-compose-build-and-run.sh development

-Alternatively, without docker-compose:
+#### Without Docker Compose
+Make the shell script executable and run it:

     chmod +x build-and-run.sh
     ./build-and-run.sh

+## Testing
-The two_flasks_communicating.postman_collection.json file can be used for automated testing using Postman.
+The two_flasks_communicating.postman_collection.json file can be used to perform automated testing with Postman.

-To improve with:
+## Future Improvements

-- Given that the workload on the validator might get high, look to improve it with a scalability solution, specifically Docker Swarm given that its lightweight nature makes it appropriate for this small app.
+- Implement a scalability solution such as Docker Swarm for handling high workloads on the validator service.
+Docker Swarm, given its lightweight nature, makes it appropriate for this small app.
-- Better handle the scenario where the payload received is big.
+- Optimize handling of large payloads within the application.
+    - Currently, this is attempted with multi-threading, generators, and streaming.

+## Related Projects
-TO DO: FastAPI version at: <a link\>
+FastAPI version (coming soon): `<link>`